 Health and Safety at Work etc. Act 1974

 If an employer fails to maintain proper standards of health and safety, this could lead to accidents.
-If an employee is injured because of the employer’s negligence, the employer could be held liable for the employee’s injuries.
-As a result, the employee could make a personal injury claim for compensation.
+If an employeesuffers injury because of the employer’s negligence, the employee could hold the employer liable for their injuries.
+As a result, the employee could make a personal injury claim for compensation for an accident at work.

 Workplace (Health Safety And Welfare) Regulations 1992